Meadowlarke/Bibliography/Bibliography.md

 Canon-like texture at H.

+##### Burford, Mark. _Mahalia Jackson and the Black Gospel Field._ Oxford: Oxford University Press, 2019.

+1: Mahalia Jackson on Ed Sulklivan's _Toast of the Town._

+2: Race.

+4: Her performance of "These are they" on the Sullivan show.

+7: Signigicance of this peformance to black Americans and press and the topic of exceptionalism.

+14: Scholarship on Jackson.

+19: Anthony Heilbust's 1971 monograph _The Gospel Sound_ and its legacy/lasting influence.

+28: Charismatic artistry and the affective power of singers.

+##### Burford, Mark, editor. _The Mahalia Jackson Reader._ Oxford: Oxford University Press, 2020.

+1: Short bio of Jackson.

 ##### Burkholder, J. Peter.
 "The Value of a Music History Survey." _Journal of Music History Pedagogy_ 5, no. 2 (2015): 57-63.